leoloso/graphql-by-pop.com/docs/getting-started/intro.md

 ## About this website

 This website is currently a work in progress.
-To make it easier to know which pages have already been completed, all other pages have a temporary label on their names:
+To make it easier to know which pages have already been completed, all non-completed pages have a temporary label before their titles:

-- Empty pages have "(TBW)" (To Be Written)
+- Pages with some content, but not yet finished, have `"(*)"`
-- Uncomplete pages have "(WIP)" (Work In Progress)
+- Pages with no content have `"(x)"`

 Status (to do/in progress/done) for the different pages is managed through these projects: